-Peptides, peptidomimetics, and expressed protein
+Peptides, peptidomimetics and expressed proteins

 Peptides and proteins can be synthesized or expressed in-house at Bio-Synthesis.
-We label or conjugate peptides through N-terminal, C-terminal or internal side chains of an amino acid.
-Peptides supplied by the customer should be HPLC purified (>90% pure) and should contain a single modification site.
+We label or conjugate peptides through N-terminal, C-terminal or internal side chains of amino acids.
+Peptides supplied by the customer should be HPLC purified (>90% pure) and contain a single modification site.
 We can make any standard peptide with functional groups incorporated through peptide synthesis.
 Please provide the peptide sequence of the desired peptide on the order form.

 See more information on Biomolecule Modification

 Custom synthesized biopolymers such as peptides and oligonucleotides from Bio-Synthesis are manufactured under strict quality control processes.
-We use mass spectrometry (MS) for all single custom peptides, oligonucleotides, and purified biopolymers.
+We use mass spectrometry (MS) for all single custom peptides, oligonucleotides and purified biopolymers.
 We also analyze by RP-HPLC and other quality check methods are available upon request.

 Bio-Synthesis is committed to Total Quality Management (TQM) to assure complete satisfaction.
 MS and HPLC analyses are performed following the completion of biopolymer synthesis, purification and QC (quality control).
 QA (quality assurance) procedures are also followed independently to double guarantee the quality of every delivered peptide.
 Bio-Synthesis's Total Quality Management System (TQM) has been successfully upgraded to fully comply with ISO 9001:2008 regulations.